argoproj/argo-workflows/docs/argo-server.md

 * You want a drop-in replacement for the Argo UI.
 * If you need to prevent users from directly accessing the database.

-Hosted mode is provide  as part of the standard [manifests](../manifests), [specifically in argo-server-deployment.yaml](../manifests/base/argo-server/argo-server-deployment.yaml) .
+Hosted mode is provided as part of the standard [manifests](../manifests), [specifically in argo-server-deployment.yaml](../manifests/base/argo-server/argo-server-deployment.yaml) .

 ## Local Mode